AI Adoption in Business in 2026

 Gallup surveyed over 20,000 workers in late 2025 and found that 49% had never used AI at work.
 Just 12% were daily users - up only slightly from 10% the year before.
 A further 26% used it a few times a week.
 That's progress, but it's hardly the revolution the headlines suggest Gallup Workplace AI Study.

 The UK picture is even more sobering.
-The Office for National Statistics found that just 25% of UK businesses were using AI by late 2025.
+The Office for National Statistics found that just 25% of UK businesses were using AI by late 2025, but more recently BCC/Paragon Bank (March 2026) shows figures now at 31-35%.
 Among larger companies with 250 or more employees, that figure rose to 44% - but for SMEs, adoption remains significantly lower ONS Business Insights Survey.

 At a global level, the numbers look more encouraging on the surface.
 McKinsey found that 88% of organisations say they use AI in some form.
 But only 1% describe their rollout as "mature" and just 6% qualify as high performers seeing meaningful financial returns McKinsey Global Survey: The State of AI in 2025.

-We ran our own Sales, Marketing and AI Survey at the Advanced Engineering Show in late 2025 and found a similar pattern.
+We ran our own SME Engineering AI Adoption Survey 2025 at the Advanced Engineering Show in late 2025 and found a similar pattern.
 67% of engineering organisations were either not using AI at all or engaged in what we'd call unstructured experimentation - trying things out with no plan, no measurement and no coordination.
 Over 70% were not using AI regularly in any meaningful way.
 Nobody - not a single respondent - identified as a power user with advanced skills.

 The gap between what people think is happening and what's actually happening is enormous.